 During the period under review, the Board of Directors of the company had evaluated the performance of the Independent Directors as required under Regulation 17(10) of the SEBI Listing Regulations, 2015.

-None of the Non-Executive Directors holds any shares or convertible instruments of the Company as on 31st March,
+Except Mr. Udai Kothari (holding 3,34,83,699 Equity Shares of the Company), none of the Non-Executive Directors holds any shares or convertible instruments of the Company as on 31st March, 2021.

 (b) Number of Board Meetings: